tropicsquare/orshin-demo/examples/Tetris_TP01_COREV/README.md

 **BB-portable:**

-BB-portable implements the BlueBrothers protocols over L2CAP for Bluetooth Classic (BR/EDR) in the `central.c` and `peripheral.c` files.
+BB-portable implements the BB-protocols over L2CAP for Bluetooth Classic (BR/EDR) in the `central.c` and `peripheral.c` files.
 It leverages the bb-lib, a C library that implements the underlying cryptographic primitives and protocol logic.